EDStaehle/Reading-Notes/README.md

 # Reading Notes

 *My reading notes for Code Fellows*

 **Hello there, my name is Elias Staehle I am 23 years old.
 I served in the USMC for 5 years.
 I have many different passions from working on cars, to playing video games, and doing my own house restorations.
 I love to learn new skills any chance I get.**

 ### What is growth mindset to me?

 In my own words growth mindset is the mindset that you are never complete and you always have room to grow.
 You should not strive for perfection because being perfect means you have nowhere left to go and no way to improve.
 Instead you should pursue a goal of being better today than you were yesterday.
 Life, whether its easy, or hard can very easily become stagnant and predictable.

-### 3 Reminders to keep myself in the growth mindset:
+### 3 Reminders to keep myself in the growth mindset

 - There is not a person alive that cares about you, and your future more than you, so why quit on yourself just because your are struggling.
 - No one was born knowing how to code everyone started somewhere.
 Its very easy to convinve yourself youre not making any progress. whether thats in coding or any other journey.
 Always remember to look back in time and think about where you were when you first started, and where you are now.
 I promise you everytime you do that you will realise just how far you've come, and what you are truly capable of.